-Component Description (1) Camera light(s) On: One or more cameras are in use.
-(2) Internal microphones Record sound.
-(3) Camera(s) Allow(s) you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 21 .
-Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
+Component Description (1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Internal microphones (2) Record sound.
+(3) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 22 .
+Some cameras also allow a facial recognition logon to Windows [®] , instead of a password logon.
 For more information, see Using Windows Hello (select products only) on page 45 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(4) Ambient light sensor Adjusts the brightness of the display, depending on the ambient light.
-(5) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(4) Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
+(5) Camera light On: The camera is in use.